MCluck90/kaleidofoam/README.md

 By default, this will send a notification at 11:00 telling you to check your email.
 You can configure how long before the time to send the notification with the `kaleidofoam.minutesBeforeNotifications` setting.

+NOTE: Only verified to work on Windows.
+I've had issues getting this to work on Linux.

 ### Toggle Todo
 Command: `kaleidofoam.toggleTodo`